Ansk110/Thesis-Calibration-betwen-2D-LiDAR-and-Camera-/README.md

 ## Conda

-The command below will setup a conda environment with required packages and submodules.
+The command below will setup a conda environment with required packages.

 ```